 The term domestic medicine refers to self-care, or familial care, practices informed by popular knowledge.
 Historically, domestic medicine was grounded in autonomous self-care and common production of locally available remedies.
 Today in the US, people are more likely to grab some OTC medications such as ibuprofen and cough drops, unless they are inclined towards natural remedies.

 The Materia Medica used by both professional and domestic practitioners was plant based throughout much of human existence.
 I would argue it still is.
-There have been and always will be self-help material geared toward the “sort of people that are not of abilitie to go to the physitions” and those containing exotic ingredients accessible only to the wealthy elite.
+There has been and always will be self-help material geared toward the “poorer sort of people that are not of abilitie to go to the physitions” as well as those calling for exotic ingredients accessible only to the wealthy elite.

-In rural poor families who could not afford access to the new healthcare marketplace, things carried on the way they always had.
-Families still grew most of their own food and herbs and mothers handed down their “choice” remedies.
+In rural areas and in families that could not afford access to the new healthcare marketplace, things carried on the way they always had.
+Families continued to grow most of their own food and herbs and mothers handed down their “choice” remedies.
 I know this because in 1919 my grandmother was 12 years old and helping her mother care for her father who had influenza.
-I grew up raised on home remedies and “closets” full of home preserved food, as had always been the way of things in my poor rural family.
+I grew up raised on home remedies and “closets” full of home-preserved food, as had always been the way of things in my poor rural family.

 When I went to college, I made it a point to take a lot of classes to figure out when those paths diverged.
 I wrote a thesis in 2014 – most of which was not amazing.
-We won’t talk much about it, but I still propose that a strong popular healthcare culture grounded in sustainable practices contributes to the resiliency of a community.
+We won’t talk much about it, but I still believe in my conclusion which proposed that a strong popular healthcare culture grounded in sustainable practices contributes to the resiliency of a community.
 It has certainly contributed to the resiliency of my family.